Killing of Ronald Greene

-Death
+Killing

 Shortly after midnight on May 10, 2019, State Trooper Dakota DeMoss attempted to pull over Ronald Greene, a 49-year-old African-American barber, for an unspecified traffic violation near Monroe, Louisiana.
 Greene did not stop, and troopers chased him on rural highways at over 115 mph.
 During the chase, DeMoss radioed that "We got to do something.
 He's going to kill somebody."

 When Greene finally did stop, DeMoss and Master Trooper Chris Hollingsworth rushed to Greene's vehicle as Greene said repeatedly, "OK, OK.
 I'm sorry" and appeared to raise his hands.
 Within seconds, Hollingsworth shot Greene with a stun gun through the driver's window while commanding Greene to get out of the car.

 After Greene, who was unarmed, got out through the car's passenger side, one trooper wrestled him to the ground, put him in a chokehold, and punched him in the face.
 Hollingsworth struck Greene multiple times.
 While they tried to handcuff Greene, one of the troopers said "He's grabbing me", and another said "Put your hands behind your back, bitch."
 Greene cried "I'm sorry!" and "I'm your brother!
 I'm scared!"
 Another trooper stunned Greene a second time, and said he would shoot again "if you don't put your fucking hands behind your back".

 After handcuffing Greene and shackling his legs, Trooper Kory York dragged Greene facedown along the ground.
 Before York dragged Greene, Greene had tried to prop himself up on his side, leading York to shout at Greene: "Don't you turn over!
 Lay on your belly!"
 After dragging Greene, York told him: "You better lay on your fucking belly like I told you to!
 You understand?"

 Instead of rendering aid, the troopers left Greene unattended, facedown and moaning, for at least nine minutes while they cleaned blood off themselves with sanitizer wipes.
 One trooper said, "I hope this guy ain't got fucking AIDS."
 Another trooper referred to Greene as a "stupid motherfucker".

 At some point during the arrest, the troopers said that they did not want to have Greene sit up because they feared he would spit blood on them, to which Lieutenant John Clary told them not to sit Greene up.
 At another point, according to an investigator's report filed around early April 2021, "Greene's eyes are squeezed shut as he shakes his head back and forth moaning in pain, movements consistent with having been sprayed in the face with (pepper) spray", and about this time an officer "asked Greene if he has his attention now" and another said, "Yeah, that shit hurts, doesn’t it?"

 After several minutes, Greene, unresponsive and bleeding from the head, was put in an ambulance, handcuffed to the stretcher.
 He was dead on arrival at the hospital.